yigitaksoy/Digital-House/README.md

 ## UX

-The Website features a clean, minimal, and spacious layout, with for users to easily navigate, and understand the main purpose of what the Agency tries to accomplish.
+The Website features a clean, minimal, and spacious layout, for users to easily navigate, and understand the main purpose of what the Agency tries to accomplish.

 ### User stories